Write for us

 The informal and more personal nature of blog posts means that there isn’t really a ‘review process’ as such however there is an editorial process to make sure that grammar, spelling and content is consistent.
 If needed, minor edits will be made by us and then the post will published.
 More substantial edits are likely to be returned to you for consideration.

-Features should engage and inform those readers who have a basic understanding of educational and child psychology.
-Features should enthuse and excite readers about aspects of research and practice that you have a deep interest in or good knowledge about.
+Longer reads should engage and inform those readers who have a basic understanding of educational and child psychology.
+They should enthuse and excite readers about aspects of research and practice that you have a deep interest in or good knowledge about.
 They can be literature reviews, debates, commentaries etc. – the scope is broad.

 1200 – 1500 words.

-We want to make publication on the website as easy and pain-free as possible, but as features are expected to be more formal or rigorous, the editorial team will be looking to ensure that all features have the following:
+We want to make publication on the website as easy and pain-free as possible, but as longer reads are expected to be more formal or rigorous, the editorial team will be looking to ensure that all features have the following:

 - A clear rationale as to why you’re writing about the topic

 - A good understanding of the wider context as demonstrated by your references